pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 Have a [video of a screncast](https://youtu.be/Zuk6M36FhU0) with the use of the functionalities set up to show on the date.
 The presenter can explain the steps live and pauses the video to reply to questions.

-Set up a Loomio Workshop group to use as an example and invite people to join in through the workshop, that way they can test the features, ask questions and leave comentary.
+Set up a Diehard.Fund Workshop group to use as an example and invite people to join in through the workshop, that way they can test the features, ask questions and leave comentary.
 Is a good place to share follow up resources.

-## **Part 1 — Introduction to Loomio**
+## **Part 1 — Introduction to Diehard.Fund**

 *  Introducing each other (15')

-### Introduction to Loomio (30')
+### Introduction to Diehard.Fund (30')
 *Show functionalities through a preset screncast video*

 * **Start a group**